kSahatova/ComputerVision_VUB/README.md

 # computer_vision_VUB

 Task 1.
-Calculation calibration and axes reconstruction
+Camera calibration and axes reconstruction

 All computations take place in the `camera_calibration.py` file where by means of `utils.py` camera parameters are calculated.
 If the file runs directly, we receive two images in the `output` directory with depicted camera axes for left and right image, respectively. `xy_left.txt` and `xy_right.txt` contain precomputed points on the corresponding images; both files were derived by `get_points.py`.
 To resolve a remaining part of the task, `Image` class was defined to pass necessary information about the parameters of each camera.